 The coastal town of Mombasa is politically famous more than any other coastal town.
-In fact, anyone across the country may easily identify Mombasa county governor and fail to identify Kwale or Kilifi county governor.
+In fact, anyone across the country may quickly identify Mombasa county governor and fail to recognize Kwale or Kilifi county governor.
 The other coastal towns attract more tourists than Mombasa itself.
 It remains a transit point because of the port and its reputation.

-Apart from the historical fort-Jesus and famous tusks around Moi Avenue (What are they even famous for?) you will notice that Mombasa thrives on the success of other mushrooming towns like Mtwapa and Ukunda.
-There is a lot of nice things to talked about Mombasa.
-But lets look at other smaller towns.
+Apart from the old fort-Jesus and prominent tusks around Moi Avenue (What are they even famous for?), you will notice that Mombasa thrives on the success of other mushrooming towns like Mtwapa and Ukunda.
+There is a lot of nice things to talk about Mombasa.
+But let us look at other smaller cities.

 You may like this I have a makeshift Name and my birthday is also wrong

 Drugs, alcohol abuse and all sorts of uncultured behavior.
 At a place like this, you will find them.
-Seated at the edge and huge cloud of smoke rising up in to the skies.
-They are definitely smoking something.
+Seated at the edge and huge cloud of smoke was rising up into the skies.
+They are smoking something.
 Perhaps to psych them up for the rest of the day.

 The smoke was quite massive a sign of “fire.”
 I thought that several people were smoking.
 To my amazement, there was only one man in that corner.

 I move closer and realize I knew the man.
 He was my high school chaplain in my days, and he worked as an interpreter at the local evangelical church, which also managed the school.
 We were meeting for the first time in four years.
 I had joined college far off in Nyanza, and this was my long holiday season.

 He packed a motorcycle next to him and a sack of miraa by his side.
 He looked high on something else.
 He was not the man I knew because his work in high school was to guide to make sure we did not mess up our lives.